hnarme/Prototypes/README.md

 # Prototypes
 Program prototypes

+## PlantShop
+An MVC application using ASP.NET and locally stored database using MySQL.
+A warehouse type web system that facilitates staff roles and permissions, CRUD (create, read, update and delete) operations.
+Made during a 12 week bootcamp in 2024.
+### Features
+1. Login Interface
+- Only registered staff can enter the website.
+- Specific interface will be seen once logged in depending on the staffs role.
+2. Staff Interface
+-	View all plants in stock
+-	Change view by category e.g. indoor plants only, large plants only.
+-	Add new plants and amend plants data.
+-	Amend their own staff image.
+3. Manager Interface
+-	Add new staff and amend their data.
+-	Manage staff roles and permissions.

 ## Balloon Game
 A passion project mobile game made using unity game engine.
 Balloons will appear from the bottom of the screen and pop automatically if a balloon reaches the top.
 The game will end automatically if a balloon reaches the top.
 The game has two modes:
 ### Endless Mode